From One to Two Dimensions: Magnetic Phases in Weakly Coupled Spin Ladders: Results

-For larger $J'$, we encounter a gapless system with a staggered magnetic order even at zero field, see fig. \ref{fig:fig3}(b).
-Here, one can use the slope $\alpha$ close to $h = 0$ to identify $J'$.
+For larger $J'$, we encounter a gapless system with staggered magnetic order even at zero field, see fig. \ref{fig:fig3}(b).
+Here, one can use the slope $\alpha$ close to $h = 0$ (i.e., the linear response susceptibility) to identify $J'$.
 In fig. \ref{fig:fig3}(e), we see that $\alpha$ increases with increasing $J'$.
-In the appendix, we show that the slope is a sensitive measure of the interladder coupling, while it does not depend strongly on the intraladder coupling, see fig. \ref{fig:fig3_SI_2}(e) and (f).
-In fig. \ref{fig:fig3_SI_2}(f), we present the slope as a function of interladder coupling for a range of intraladder couplings $\gamma$.
-As expected, there is no unique solution to solve $\alpha(\gamma,J')$ without knowing $m^x_a\vert_{h=0}$ for fixed $\gamma$ or $J'$ or having an estimate of $\gamma$ or $J'$, for example, from ab initio density functional theory (DFT) calculations, allowing us to first fix $J'$ from $m^x_a$ and then $\gamma$, or vice versa.
+In the following, we show that the linear response susceptibility is a sensitive measure of the interladder coupling, while it does not depend strongly on the intraladder coupling; see fig. \ref{fig:fig3b}.

 Figure \ref{fig:fig3}(f) shows the staggered magnetization along $x$ (lower plot) and its slope (middle plot) versus the magnetization along $z$ (upper plot) in normalized units.
-Although $h_{c_1}' \approx h_{c_1}ä$, we find that there exists a small nonzero $m^x_a$ in the gapped and fully polarized phase for small $J'$ close to the critical field.
+Although $h_{c_1}' \approx h_{c_1}$, we find that there exists a small nonzero $m^x_a$ in the gapped and fully polarized phase for small $J'$ close to the critical field.
 The first derivative of the magnetization $\dv{m^z(h)}{h}$ (upper plot) can be used to infer the antiferromagnetic order, both through the onset of the magnetization ($h_{c_1}$ and $h_{c_2}$), see also fig. \ref{fig:fig3}(c), and via the inflection points, i.e., the maxima of $\dv{m^z(h)}{h}$ visualized as vertical lines (upper plot) and $\dv{m^x_a(h)}{h}$ (middle plot).
 The antiferromagnetic order parameter becomes nonzero at the same magnetic field at which a nonzero magnetization appears.